confluentinc/ksql/docs/tutorials/connect-integration.rst

      JDBC_CONNECTOR_USERS | jdbc-users  | TABLE
     ---------------------------------------------

-Now select everything from the topic to see what is going on and how it gets auto populated:
+Now select everything from the topic to see how it gets auto populated:

 .. code::